knowsnothing753/PHBS_MLF_2019/README.md

 When we compare the results between the 2 scenarios.The results of scenario2 is always better than scenario1, which means T-10(the spread lags 10 weeks) performs better.

 #### Different Spread
-We also compare the results between different Spread.
+We also compare the results between different spread.
 Besides taking all 4 sets of interest spreads as input, we also take each of 4 sets of interest spreads as inuput individually.
 ![5Scen](https://github.com/knowsnothing753/PHBS_MLF_2019/blob/master/data/5Scen.PNG)

 #### Multi-dimensional Output